Department of Writing

 WRTG 33300 Writing for Popular Media (LA)

 Covers the writing of feature articles, reviews, essay or op-ed columns, and other forms of nonfiction with attention to publication strategy.
 Coursework intends to prepare students for the process of publication in the professional world.
 Emphasis is placed on developing story ideas and writing in appropriate journalistic style, as well as researching, reporting, organizing, and pitching content suitable for publication.
-Prerequisites: at 200-level in WRTG or in JOUR.
+Prerequisites: 4 credits at 200-level in WRTG or 4 credits in JOUR.
 (F,Y)

 Attributes: WRPW